SciLifeLab/umi-transfer/README.md

 ### Usage

-The tool requires and input as follows:
+The tool requires an input as follows:

 > `umi-transfer [OPTIONS] <SUBCOMMAND> `<br>